ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 It is best if you already know about the following processes in ``ARTIST``

 - How to load a scenario.
-- Activating the kinematic in a heliostat to align this heliostat for raytracing.
+- Activating the kinematic in a heliostat to align this heliostat for ray tracing.
-- Performing heliostat raytracing to generate a flux density image on the receiver.
+- Performing heliostat ray tracing to generate a flux density image on the receiver.

 If you need help with this look into our other tutorials such as the tutorial on :ref:`heliostat raytracing <tutorial_heliostat_raytracing>`.